 and colors in these photos

-I send out this love to hundreds I’ll never meet,
+I send out this love to thousands I’ll never meet but feel I know,

 Carry me with you and pass the light forward.

-You never know where it might end up.
+You never know where it could take them.